iPhone 6 watch. iPhone watch

 • there is Bluetooth 4.0, Wi-Fi, a fingerprint scanner;

-• display 1.33″ AMOLED, backlight, 272x340 pixels.
+• display 1.33″ AMOLED, backlit, 272x340 pixels.

 Garmin Forerunner 920XT

-• protection WR50 (50 meters immersion depth);
+• protection WR50 (50 meters diving depth);

-• 61 g of mass;
+• 61 g mass;

 • screen 1.41″ 205x148 pixels;

-• there is a GPS;
+• there is GPS;

 • physical activity sensors, heart rate monitor.